Palliative Care in Los Angeles

 How can we cope with dementia and support our loved ones with dementia?
 How can we manage the symptoms and complications of dementia?
 How can we improve the quality of life and comfort of the person with dementia?
 How can we find help and support for ourselves and our loved ones with dementia?

-The first step to coping with dementia and supporting loved ones with dementia is to accept the diagnosis and reality of dementia and educate ourselves and others about the condition.
+The first of all is to accept the diagnosis and reality of dementia and educate ourselves and others about the condition.
 Dementia is not a fault or a failure of the person or their family.
 It is a medical condition that affects the brain and its functioning.
 It is essential to learn as much as possible about the type, cause, and stage of dementia, what to expect, and how to prepare for the future.
 It is also essential to share the information and experience with others involved or affected by dementia, such as family, friends, neighbors, colleagues, etc., and raise awareness and understanding of the condition.

-The second step to coping with dementia and supporting loved ones with dementia is to provide practical and emotional care and support for the person with dementia and help them maintain their dignity, identity, and independence as much as possible.
+The second is to provide practical and emotional care and support for the person with dementia and help them maintain their dignity, identity, and independence as much as possible.
 Some reasonable and emotional care and support tips are:

 • Create a safe and comfortable environment for the person with dementia and remove any potential hazards or obstacles that may cause falls, injuries, or confusion.
 For example, install locks, alarms, or sensors on doors, windows, or cabinets, use labels, signs, or pictures to identify rooms or objects, use night lights, or reduce noise and clutter.

-• Help the person with dementia with their daily activities and tasks, such as dressing, bathing, eating, etc., encourage them to do as much as possible by themselves, and offer assistance only when needed.
+• Help the person with dementia with daily activities and tasks, such as dressing, bathing, eating, etc. Please encourage them to do as much as possible by themselves and offer assistance only when needed.
 For example, lay out their clothes, provide simple choices, or use reminders or cues.

-• Communicate with the person with dementia simply and respectfully, and listen to their thoughts and feelings.
+• Please communicate with the person with dementia respectfully and listen to their thoughts and feelings.
 For example, use short and simple sentences, avoid jargon or slang, use gestures or visual aids, maintain eye contact, or use their name.

 • Engage people with dementia in meaningful and enjoyable activities that suit their interests, abilities, and preferences and stimulate their cognitive, physical, and social functioning.
 For example, play games, listen to music, do crafts, or join a club or group.